 The following activities represent the core of the Setup phase:

-- Pre-Discover Phase for the coach to understand the scope of the project (3h in-depth research)
+Pre-Discover Phase for the Business Design Coach to understand the scope of the project (3h in-depth research)

 What is a "good" sponsor?
 A sponsor should be an executive manager high up in hierarchy.
 He / she should have a strategically important business problem to solve and should be fully committed to support and protect the project team throughout the Business Design project.
 The sponsor should be able to make quick decisions based on the insights the team will generate.
 He / she should be prepared for his / her role.
 See role descriptions for more details.

 What is a suitable team for a Business Design project?
 This question is difficult to answer and not fully explored yet.
 We usually try to build project teams of five members.
 All members should have expertise in the project focus with diverse backgrounds ranging from sales, product management, strategy to technology.
 We usually don't include people from legal, quality management or finance in the project team.
 To trigger an active and stimulating team dynamics, we try to combine two experienced senior experts with a common work history for many years with a third senior the other two senior don't know yet and two fresh youngsters looking at things with a fresh and unbiased mind.
 All team members should have time capacities of at least 1,5 to 2,5 days a week over 10 weeks.
 Make sure that all team members have a least attended a 2 days training on the Business Design before the walk in the first workshop.